 Prior to this offering, there has been no public market for our common shares.
-Upon completion of this offering, we will have outstanding an aggregate of 39,699,235 of our common shares assuming a one-to-one conversion of our preferred shares, the exercise of options to purchase 103,800 common shares by certain selling shareholders in connection with this offering and no exercise of other outstanding options.
+Upon completion of this offering, we will have outstanding an aggregate of 39,699,235 of our common shares assuming the exercise of options to purchase 103,800 common shares by certain selling shareholders in connection with this offering and no exercise of other outstanding options.
 Of these shares, the 10,015,930 shares sold in this offering will be freely tradable without restrictions or further registration under the Securities Act, unless those shares are purchased by affiliates as that term is defined in Rule 144 under the Securities Act.
 The remaining 29,683,305 common shares held by existing shareholders are restricted securities as that term is defined in Rule 144 under the Securities Act or are subject to the contractual restrictions described below.
 Of these remaining securities:

-- Ÿ 192,050 shares which are not subject to the 180-day lock-up period described below may be sold immediately after completion of this offering; and - Ÿ 29,491,255 additional shares may be sold upon expiration of the 180-day lock-up period described below.
+- Y 192,050 shares which are not subject to the 180-day lock-up period described below may be sold immediately after completion of this offering; and - Ÿ 29,491,255 additional shares may be sold upon expiration of the 180-day lock-up period described below.